Table of Contents

 Imaging procedures and EEG: In most cases, the temporal lobe is affected.
 Necrosis and hemorrhages are typical signs.
-The electrocardiogram (EEG) often shows temporal slowdowns.
+The electroencephalogram (EEG) often shows temporal slowdowns.

 Treatment and prognosis of herpes simplex encephalitis

-The treatment consists of the IV injection of acyclovir 5 times a day for 14 days.
+The treatment consists of the IV injection of acyclovir five times a day for 14 days.
 Despite timely therapy, 20% of all cases result in death.
-Most survivors suffer from consequential diseases.
+Most survivors have consequential diseases.

 Epidemiology of viral meningitis

-The incidence of viral meningitis is 6–10/100,000 people.
+The incidence of viral meningitis is 6–10 per 100,000 people.
 Enteroviruses are the most common causative pathogens, accounting for around 85% of all cases of viral meningitis.
 Human herpesvirus-6 (HHV-6), VZV, measles viruses, mumps viruses, and EBV should also are also associated with viral meningitis.